 Quality of Life, Health and Safety of the Citizens

 Waterborne infectious diseases not only cause preventable illness and death but may also have substantial economic effects on the affected people and their families and the society as a whole, including expenses for healthcare and loss of productivity.
 It has also been proven that adverse health outcomes are associated with ingestion of unsafe water, lack of access to water (linked to inadequate hygiene), lack of access to sanitation, contact with unsafe water, and inadequate management of water resources and systems.
 Pathogenic microorganisms remain the most important hazard in drinking and recreational water in the European region and gastrointestinal diseases are still an important cause of child morbidity and mortality in some countries.
 Viruses (rotavirus, calcivirus, and hepatitis A virus) are responsible for 70- 80% of infectious diarrhoea cases in the developed world, according to the referenced WHO study.
 Some of the biological agents used in terrorism cause similar health disorders to the ones mentioned above and other can even cause other more catastrophic health hazards.
-By providing the capability to detect biological agents in the Water network, WaterSpy will effectively contribute directly to increased health and safety of European citizens.
+By providing the capability to detect biological agents in the Water network, WaterSpy is expected to contribute effectively and directly by increasing health and safety of European citizens.

 Societal Safety and Terrorist Threats